apache/cordova-docs/docs/en/edge/config_ref/index.md

 If you use the CLI to build applications, you use the `plugin` command to enable device APIs.
 This does not modify the top-level `config.xml` file, so the `<feature>` element does not apply to your workflow.
-If you are working directly in an SDK and using the platform-specific `config.xml` file as source, you use the `<feature>` tag to enable device-level APIs and external plugins.
+If you work directly in an SDK and using the platform-specific `config.xml` file as source, you use the `<feature>` tag to enable device-level APIs and external plugins.
 They typically appear in this
 form: